Health and safety

 Further guidance may be found in this Face Masks and Face Coverings guidance FAQ document.

 It is essential that where masks are used that they are adjusted correctly to create a tight seal.

 An NHS training video regarding the wearing of PPE in social care settings may be found below:

 Home working creates some health and safety risks, although many of these are likely to be low both in terms of severity, likelihood and duration.
 The guidance sheet Temporary Working From Home: Guidance For Managers And Home Working Employees is intended to support both home working employees, and their line managers, in identifying and managing such risks to maintain them as posing minimal risk.

 Further guidance regarding home working is also available from here, although primarily relates to those contracted to work from home long-term rather than temporarily as a consequence of the Covid-19 pandemic.

 Temporary use of display screen equipment at home

 Although the risks associated with the temporary use of display screen equipment (e.g. computers/laptops) at home are low, use of a prolonged period can cause short term pain and discomfort, particularly to the back, shoulders and wrists.
-To reduce such risks, those using display screen equipment at home should watch the following short video from the Health and Safety Executive:- https://youtu.be/Af7q5j14muc
+To reduce such risks, those using display screen equipment at home should watch the following short video from CCBC's Health and Safety Division:- https://youtu.be/j76pR1yRarM

 Coping with anxiety and concerns associated with the pandemic